achrafib1/open-notebooks/README.md

 You can clone this repository to your local machine or simply browse through the notebooks on GitHub.

+## Contributing

+We welcome contributions from everyone.
+Whether you want to add new notebooks, improve existing ones, or fix issues, your help is greatly appreciated.
+Please see the CONTRIBUTING.md file for more information on how to contribute.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.